Submit Your Entry

 - Excellence in engagement with stakeholders and community

-This element is about the client and/or stakeholders view of how well the consultant has performed.
-It takes account of the submission, the client letter, client feedback form, the client/contractor interviews and, if appropriate, any stakeholder feedback.
-It is measured by the following:
+We consider the client and/or stakeholders view of how well the consultant has performed for all entries.
+It takes account of the submission, the client letter, client feedback form, the client/contractor interviews and, if appropriate, any stakeholder feedback including (where relevant):

 - Feedback form and client/stakeholder letters